 - Start Your Business - The state government has a small business guidance resource that includes all the important steps required to open up shop in Washington.

 - Choose Washington - The Department of Commerce also has a site devoted to helping entrepreneurs.
 It includes resources like a small business playbook and a map of available workspaces.

 Recommended: Are you ready to create a Washington startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Washington, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Washington is home to a variety of industries and business sectors.
 Some of these industries have been in the state since its founding, while others are newer arrivals.
 A few of the most important industries in the state are:

 - Food and Agriculture - The state is a major producer of apples, grapes, and raspberries.
 The farms in Washington employ around 160,000 workers.

 - Aerospace and Construction - The largest aerospace firm in the country, Boeing, is located in the Seattle area.
 The GDP for construction in the state is estimated to be around 4%.